Datatrace.com.br

 This procedure describes a method for verifying the pressure measurement accuracy of PressureTracers.
 The temperature calibration should be verified with the procedure in section 8.7.1. beforethe pressure calibration is verified.
 This pressure procedure can be performed on a Tracer anytime accuracy needs to be verified.

-A. Tracers are normally tested at several pressure values.
-We recommend that pressure values are selected which are critical in reference to the target process.
+pressure values are selected which are critical in reference to the target process.

-B. Program the Pressure Tracers to be tested for 30 second intervals, starting 15 minutes before they will be connected to the pressure circuit.
+B. Program the Pressure Tracers to be tested for 30 second intervals, starting 15

-C. The test is performed by connecting the Tracer's sensing element to an environment that provides a uniform, stable pressure, and connecting a pressure referencestandard (reference) into the same pressure circuit for comparing the measurementsof the reference against the Tracer's measurements.
+that provides a uniform, stable pressure, and connecting a pressure referencestandard (reference) into the same pressure circuit for comparing the measurementsof the reference against the Tracer's measurements.

 • The pressure circuit must provide a stable pressure (or vacuum) source.

-• The pressure reference used should be accurate to 4 times the target accuracy of the Tracer or better and traceable to N.I.S.T.
+• The pressure reference used should be accurate to 4 times the target accuracy

 MESA LABORATORIES, INC. DataTrace Division